These Couples Prove Black Love is Real And Everlasting - E! Online

 Oprah Winfrey and Stedman Graham

-If its not broke, don't fix it.
+If it's not broke, don't fix it.
 At least, that's the motto.
 Oprah and Stedman have been in a relationship for over 30 years and have no plans to ever get married.
 The media mogul gave a simple reason why in an essay published in O Magazine: "I realized I didn't actually want a marriage."

 Will Smith and Jada Pinkett-Smith

-Married for 23 years, this couple has proved their love can get through anything.
+Married for 23 years, this couple has proven their love can get through anything.
 In July, Jada opened up to Will on her show Red Table Talk about the extramarital affair she had with singer August Alsina.

 Snoop Dogg and Shante Broadus